luxdvie/WS2812Controller/README.md

 # Hardware

 - WS2812 (Neopixel) LED Light Strip or LEDs
-- Raspberry Pi 3 Model B or Raspberry Pi Zero (other Raspberry Pis should work fine but are untested)
+- Raspberry Pi 3 Model B, Raspberry Pi Zero, or Raspberry Pi Model B (other Raspberry Pis should work fine but are untested)
 - 5V 2A Power Supply
 - 1N4001 Diode (or equivalent) or a level converter.
 See https://learn.adafruit.com/neopixels-on-raspberry-pi/wiring